 In this blog I wanted to show one of the recent features which has been added to the SAP Cloud Connector (SCC).
 As you probably might know, it is used to establish a secure SSL Tunnel to an account in SAP Cloud Platform.
 Until few weeks back, it was only possible to have one Cloud Connector connected to a SAP Cloud Platform account.

 There are scenarios where large organizations typically have different LoB team operating in different regions.
 Each department owns and maintains their backend systems and an Administrator within each of these departments would want to manage the systems and resources which are exposed to the Cloud Platform via the Cloud Connector.
-End users of these organizations access Apps delivered by each of these LoB teams centrally from a single account in HANA Cloud Platform.
+End users of these organizations access Apps delivered by each of these LoB teams centrally from a single account in SAP Cloud Platform.

 In this blog, I am going to quickly show you how this can be achieved.
 I am assuming you know how to install & setup a Cloud Connector.
 There are lot of articles which show you how to install and configure the Cloud Connector.

 In my scenario, there are two SAP backend systems – one hosted in the customer’s Sydney data center and the other hosted in Dubai data center.

 As an administrator, when you are setting up the connection to an account, you have the option to provider the Location ID.
 You can provider a value here which will be used later from the Cloud Platform.

 In the below screen, I am working on a Cloud Connector which is physically installed in the Dubai data center.
 Hence, when establishing a connection to the SAP Cloud Platform account, I have provided a Location ID “DUBAI”.

 For this Cloud connector, I have configured a backed system with a virtual name U1Y (which also exists in the same data center, ie Dubai) and exposed the OData services under a particular path.